 NDP has since adapted their model to involve a mixture of performances, workshops and residencies.
 NDP Circus performances and residencies typically take place in outdoor sites of architectural significance, non-traditional venues and amphitheatres.

-NDP Circus has successfully secured funding from Arts Council England to run a two-week residency at the Gloucestershire heritage site, Woodchester Mansion.
-The NDP team for this project is formed of 4 experienced facilitators, specialising in Theatre, Circus, Clowning and Dance.
-The residency is designed so that participants can share the excitement and complexity of this human drama, emphasising its relevance to all people in all societies.
+We ran a two-week residency and theatrical circus course at the Gloucestershire heritage site, Woodchester Mansion.
+The NDP team for this project was formed of 4 experienced facilitators, specialising in Theatre, Circus, Clowning and Dance.
+The residency was designed so that participants could share the excitement and complexity of Victor Hugo's human drama, emphasising its relevance to all people in all societies.